Project-7283/project-nlq0/docs/services/data_governance_service.md

 ## Key Features

-### 1. **Query Validation**
+### 1. **Query Validation & Adversarial Blocking**
 Inspects SQL before execution and blocks queries accessing sensitive columns:
-- Checks SELECT clauses for sensitive column names
+- **Identifier Detection**: Uses robust regex-based detection to find sensitive keywords even when they are used as aliases, in subqueries, or in `UNION` statements.
-- Blocks `SELECT *` in strict mode if table has sensitive columns
+- **SELECT * Protection**: Blocks `SELECT *` in strict mode if the table contains sensitive columns, forcing explicit column selection.
-- Returns actionable error messages
+- **Context-Aware**: Can use schema context to identify sensitive columns that might not be obvious from the query text alone.

 ### 2. **SQL Sanitization**
 Rewrites SQL to mask sensitive columns: